 The Versa can track all kinds of workouts from running to biking, weights, swimming, interval training, and full-body exercises either manually or automatically.
 An on-watch coaching app guides you through preformatted workouts, and the watch logs information on your distance traveled as well as calories, steps, and heart rate.
 In our opinion, it’s the best Fitbit available.
 While there is a new version of the Fitbit Versa out, we think the original version will be more than enough for most users.

-Unlike the Fitbit Versa, theis more fitness tracking-centric versus functioning as a smartwatch.
+Unlike the Fitbit Versa, the Fitbit Charge 3 is more fitness tracking-centric versus functioning as a smartwatch.
 Navigation of the Charge 3 is done through the touchscreen, which provides you the basics on steps taken, calories burnt, floors climbed, distance, and heart rate information.
 An integrated SPO2 sensor measures blood oxygen levels and analyzes your sleeping patterns.